AASF-IIITM/AASF-IIITM/CONTRIBUTING.md

 ## Ways to Contribute

 1.  **Replying and handling open issues.**  You can help out by guiding people through the process of filling out the issue template, help them in clarifying information related to code, features or bugs.
-2.  **Find bugs and raise issues**  The app is in its early stage and we appreciate if you can test and find out bugs that can help us improve user experience by a manifold.
+2.  **Find bugs and raise issues**  The project is in its early stage and we appreciate if you can test and find out bugs that can help us improve user experience by a manifold.
 Help us by creating issues for bugs you find
 3.  **Suggest features**  Want something more from the app?
 Go ahead and create an issue suggesting us your awesome feature!
 4. **Get down to coding!** We have some open issues, ranging from bugs to enhancements that we would appreciate if you could help us with.